 Stanley A. Riemann has served as chief operating officer of our Company since September 2006, chief operating officer of CA since June 2005, chief operating officer of Coffeyville Resources, LLC ("CRLLC") since February 2004 and chief operating officer of CA II and CA III since October 2007.
 Since October 2007, Mr. Riemann has also served as the chief operating officer of the managing general partner of the Partnership.
 Prior to joining CRLLC in February 2004, Mr. Riemann held various positions associated with the Crop Production and Petroleum Energy Division of Farmland Industries, Inc. ("Farmland") for over 29 years, including, most recently, Executive Vice President of Farmland and President of Farmland's Energy and Crop Nutrient Division.
 In this capacity, he was directly responsible for managing the petroleum refining operation and all domestic fertilizer operations, which included the Trinidad and Tobago nitrogen fertilizer operations.
 His leadership also extended to managing Farmland's interests in SF Phosphates in Rock Springs, Wyoming and Farmland Hydro, L.P., a phosphate production operation in Florida and managing all company-wide transportation assets and services.
-Mr. Riemann served as a board member and board chairman on several industry organizations including the Phosphate Potash Institute, the Florida Phosphate Council and the International Fertilizer Association.
+On May 31, 2002, Farmland filed for Chapter 11 bankruptcy protection.
+Mr. Riemann has served as a board member and board chairman on several industry organizations including the Phosphate Potash Institute, the Florida Phosphate Council and the International Fertilizer Association.
 He currently serves on the Board of The Fertilizer Institute.
-Mr. Riemann received a bachelor of science from the University of Nebraska and an MBA from Rockhurst University.
+Mr. Riemann received a Bachelor of Science degree from the University of Nebraska and an MBA from Rockhurst University.